|

 condition.
 However, the site is now being preserved.
 Some of these

-buildings do not present their exact 1936 appearance, because this site
+buildings no longer present their exact 1936 appearance, because this site

 was used by the Soviet and East German military forces for many years. |